liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

     com.liferay.portal.remote.cxf.common.configuration.CXFEndpointPublisherConfiguration-a6f67e48-6dca-49c6-bf6b-8fd5e6016b2d.config

-This is simply to guarantee that the file has a unique name.
+This is to guarantee that the file has a unique name.
 If you're exporting the configuration file for deployment in a *separate @product@ system*, you can rename the exported file to use a more descriptive subname.
-If you rename the file and deploy it to the same system from which it was exported, the new subname marks it as an entirely new configuration.
+If you rename the file and deploy it to the same system it was exported from, the new subname marks it as an entirely new configuration.
 You'll end up with an additional configuration instance in this case, not just a renamed one.